ananthapadmanabhan-o/Image-Denoising-AutoEncoder/README.md

 ### Pipelines🤖

 Running main.py  will start the pipelines.
-    - 📥Data ingestion pipeline downloads the data and stores it in artifacts folder
+    - 📥 **Data ingestion pipeline** downloads the data **and** stores it in artifacts folder.

-    - Data transformation pipeline preproccess the stored data and splits it into input feature and output targets.
-Then transformed data is saved as pickle file in artifacts
+    - **Data transformation pipeline**  preproccess the stored data and splits it into input feature and output targets.
+Then transformed data is saved as pickle file in artifacts.

-    - Base model pipeline creates and initializes the deep learning model.
+    - **Base model pipeline** creates and initializes the deep learning model.
 The model follows autoencoder architecture.
+Tensorflow
-Tensorflow Keras is used for building the model.
-After building, the model is saved as pickle file even before training(model.fit() method is not called.)
+    Keras is used for building the model.
+After building, the model is saved as pickle file even before training(model.fit()) method is not called.

-    - Training pipeline loads the untrained model from Base model pipeline and loads the data which was pickled earlier.
+    - **Training pipeline** loads the untrained model from Base model pipeline and loads the data which was pickled earlier.
 Training pipeling collects the confgurations and parameter for the model from config.yaml and params.yaml files.
 Training pipeline is configured to train the model in GPU if GPUs are available in the machine.